Pimmz/Project-4/README.md

 ### Local VS Deployment

 When I first deployed the site there was a difference between the local and the deployed site.
-The issue was the CSS wasnt coming through to the live site.
-Then I realised that I had commited with Debug set to true.
-Changing this over to false soon allowed the issue to be rectifyed
+The issue was the CSS wasn't coming through to the live site.
+Then I realised that I had committed with Debug set to true.
+Changing this over to false soon allowed the issue to be rectified

 ## Credits